Saturday, 24 September 2011

 ‘Freedom from fear!
 Freedom from pain!’
 ‘Freedom from freedom!’

-The Good Stuff: I love the Metebelies 3 sequences, bleached in sapphire light, as the Doctor is assault with every prop, piece of stock footage and monster in the cupboard!
-The domestic scenes of Jo exploring the Nut Hutch with cheesy sax music piped in the hallway are exactly the sort of domestic scenes we should have had throughout early 70’s Who.
-This is the most moral driven story we have had and the scenes intercut between Cliff and Stevens (‘No waste, no pollution’) really drive home the idea of how we bury our head in the sand as to the waste products of our luxuries.
-Alternative technologies, solar power, windmill, Jones’ romantic vision is very attractive.
-Stevens is somehow both officious and charismatic, a hard act to pull off in Doctor Who (and wearing those headphones!).
+The Good Stuff: I love the Metebelies 3 sequences; bleached in sapphire light, the Doctor is assaulted with every prop, piece of stock footage and monster the director can get his hands on.
+The domestic scenes of Jo exploring the Nut Hutch with cheesy sax music piped in the hallway are exactly the sort of domestic scenes we should have enjoyed throughout early 70’s Who instead of heading of to intergalactic wastelands like Exarius and Solos.
+Considering this is the only Doctor Who story that was written to make an ecological point it never once comes across as a lecture but instead the ideas the script explores are discussed naturally because it is something that the characters are passionate about.
+The scenes that cut between Cliff and Stevens (‘No waste, no pollution’) really drive home the idea of how we bury our head in the sand as to the waste products of our luxuries.
+Alternative technologies, solar power, windmills; Jones’ powerless vision is very attractive if a little romantic.
+Stevens is somehow both officious and charismatic, a hard act to pull off in Doctor Who (and wearing those headphones) but Jerome Willis is clearly a man of no small talent and he acquits himself beautifully.
+You need somebody charming in this role, somebody who can convince the staunchest objector that the waste pollution is an acceptable cost.
 Some people might have found them stereotyped but the mining characters are brought to life by some of finest Welsh actors in the 70’s.
-The hippy demonstration is great (although it does make me laugh now the Doctor can nip over that fence in a crane and not be seen but as soon as he walks across a field he trips a foot sensor!).
-The maggots are given fantastic build up in the infection, the green light in the mine and the smell of something rotting, it’s a good thing that the pay off is so good.
-The shots of the giant maggots swimming in the green goo and filling the mineshaft are some of the most memorable of the era (and certainly worthy of a ‘good grief!’ from the Doctor).
-Their hissing, snarling teeth make for a great cliffhanger.
-I love how Stevens bests the Brigadier politically and then shares a cigar and whiskey with him, now that’s style!
-A computer talking about suicide as self-destruction is really scary.
-The camera parts a beaded curtain and closes in on a gorgeous dinner scene (with lovely flute playing) featuring the Doctor, Jo and the Brig at their finest.
+Talfryn Thomas is a stalwart actor who turns up in some of the most memorable of dramas (his turn in Survivors is unforgettable).
+The hippy demonstration is great, although it does make me laugh now the Doctor can nip over that fence in a crane and not be seen but as soon as he walks across a field all cameras are on him.
+The build up to the reveal of the maggots is almost textbook Doctor Who but done so well, with the nasty glowing infection, the luminescence in the mineshaft and the smell of something rotting up ahead there are clear signs that something nasty is afoot.
+The shots of the giant maggots swimming in the green waste and filling the mineshaft are some of the most memorable of the era (and certainly worthy of the ultimate ‘good grief!’ from the Doctor).
+Their hissing, snarling teeth make for a great cliffhanger, one of those memorable pauses between episodes that nobody who originally saw it will ever forget.
+I love how Stevens bests the Brigadier politically and then shares a cigar and whiskey with him, now that’s style.
+A computer talking about suicide as self-destruction is really scary, reducing something emotionally and physically shocking to something mechanical.
+The camera parts a beaded curtain and closes in on a gorgeous dinner scene (with flute playing wistfully in the background) featuring the Doctor, Jo and the Brig at their most relaxed.
 Isn’t it wonderful how the maggot notices Jo and stands to attention?
-It’s another super cliffhanger.
-The BOSS is the finest mad computer we ever had on Doctor Who; kicking the crap out of the Master Brain, the P7E, Mentalis and all the others…he’s witty, funny, deeply insane and sings when he gets excited!
+It’s another super cliffhanger in a story chock a block full of them.
+The BOSS is the finest mad computer seen on Doctor Who; outclassing the WOTAN, Master Brain, Xoanon the P7E, Mentalis and all the others; he’s witty, funny, deeply insane and sings when he gets excited.
+The main difference between this computerized nut job and all the others is that he has personality and he isn't afraid to show it.
 There is a brilliantly scripted telephone conversation between the Brig and Yates where he manages to answer all of his questions without giving the game away.
-They let off some pretty impressive explosives; flame blossoming out of the coal!
-Mike pulling the gun on his friends and the Doctor saving him with the crystal introduces two elements that would be very important next year.
-I really like the strained relationship between Stevens and BOSS, the former is simply an instrument but one with a conscience that is slowly asserting itself (what I love is how the BOSS quietly mocks him for feeling).
+They let off some pretty formidable explosives in this story but then Michael E. Briant was never afraid of a little wanton destruction.
+Mike pulling the gun on his friends and the Doctor saving him with the crystal introduces two important elements that would be very important next year, Letts seeding the elements for Pertwee's finale.
+I really like the strained relationship between Stevens and BOSS, the former is simply an instrument but one with a conscience that is slowly asserting itself but what really strikes home is how the latter constantly mocks him for feeling.
 Come the last episode they really have perfected the Green Death effect and the rash on Cliff’s neck looks really nasty.
-How funny is BOSS’ connect song?
+I've seen this story too many times now and always join in with the BOSS and his 'Co-on-ect' song.